afantasia-me/afantasia-me.github.io/_posts/2022-09-05-cutscenes-are-never-first-person.md

 One is a representation of the other.
 What is first person is lived experience.
 We all have it, and when we recount it, we often present it as such.
 But this retelling is now distinct from that original experience, and we know this because the same person can recount in different perspectives, including those to which they have no claim of experiencing.

 Again, this is natural.
 To claim a third person, objective view of events is to claim a perspective that was never there, and that we never experienced.
-We can, however, infer from this fictitious perspective, and therefore may construct it in such a way as to distill truths from the meeting of subjective experiences.
+We can, however, infer from this fictitious perspective, and therefore may construct it in such a way as to distil truths from the meeting of subjective experiences.

 All the meanwhile, we only ever had the one, first person, experience, and could not experience it any other way.